Aly-MahmoudIAAC/Urban_flood_mitigation/README.md

 - Zhang, J., Li, F., & Yu, G. (2021). *Integrated Urban Flood Management: From Concept to Implementation*.
 - See the full list of references in the repository or the [booklet](Thesis_Booklet_Aly_Christopher_Farida.pdf).

+## Acknowledgment

+This thesis project was developed as part of the **Master in Advanced Computation for Architecture and Design (MACAD) 23/24** at the **Institute for Advanced Architecture of Catalonia (IAAC)**.

+Special thanks to our advisor, German Otto Bodenbender, and the entire faculty and staff at IAAC for their guidance and support throughout the project.

 ---